viviRbi/vyNote/Hibernate.md

 ##  What are the interfaces of Hibernate?
 Core Interface | What it does
 ---- | -----
 Session | The persistence manager that manages the interaction to DB and execute CRUD (create, read, update, delete).
 It is not meant to be keep long since it is not thread-safe plus its instances are lightweight and inexpensive to create and destroy.
 It created in every DAO method and known as persistence obj.
-It had 3 life cycle: trasient (just instanciated), persistent (had a repesentation in the database and an identifier value, in the scope of a session).
-Detached: (detached instance had been persistent, but its session had close)
 Configuration | gather information from ``hibernate.cfg.xml`` or ``hibernate.properties`` file.
 Loads mapping and configuration file into memory and makes them available to hibernate engine.
 It act as factory to create the SessionFactory |
 Session Fatory | Deliver session objects to hibernate application.
 Intance of it is not lightweight and usually there is only one instance for the whole application unless there is multiple database (need one per database)
 Transaction | An optional interface.
 Define the unit of works.
 In hibernate, it is better to rollback the transaction if any exception occurs so the resources can be free